LLNL/scr/doc/rst/users/config.rst

 The remaining values on the line specify properties of the storage class.
 The :code:`GROUP` key specifies the group of processes that share a device.
 Its value must specify a group name.
+The :code:`GROUP` key is optional, and it defaults to :code:`NODE` if not specified.
-The :code:`COUNT` key specifies the maximum number of checkpoints that can be kept in the associated storage.
+The :code:`COUNT` key specifies the maximum number of datasets that can be kept in the associated storage.
-The user should be careful to set this appropriately depending on the storage capacity and the application checkpoint size.
+The user should be careful to set this appropriately depending on the storage capacity and the application dataset size.
 The :code:`COUNT` key is optional, and it defaults to the value of the :code:`SCR_CACHE_SIZE` parameter if not specified.
 The :code:`ENABLED` key enables (1) or disables (0) the store descriptor.